 Wanli Emperor Zhu Yijun — An Intelligent but Destructive Monarch of the Ming Dynasty

-Zhu Yijun (1563 — 1620), respected as Wanli Emperor or Emperor Shenzong of Ming, was a super smart person, and the monarch with the longest-ruling period (48 years) of the Ming Dynasty.
+Zhu Yijun (1563 — 1620), respected as Wanli Emperor or Emperor Shenzong of Ming, was a super intelligent person and the monarch with the longest-ruling period (48 years) of the Ming Dynasty.

 In the first decade of his reign, Wanli Emperor was a diligent, insightful, and capable sovereign that managed his empire well and brought his people wealthy, stable lives.

-Afterward, however, his reign was frequently considered as the turning point of the Ming Dynasty, when emperors started losing power to scholar officials.
+Afterward, however, his reign was frequently considered the turning point of the Ming Dynasty, when emperors started losing power to scholar officials.

-During that period, Wanli Emperor barely showed up in public and had been criticized as being lazy and indifferent to politics.
+During that period, Wanli Emperor barely appeared publicly and was criticized as lazy and indifferent to politics.

 Portrait of Wanli Emperor Zhu Yijun, By Court Artist of the Ming Dynasty — Taipei Palace Museum

 Childhood of Wanli Emperor with His Remarkable Teacher

-Wanli Emperor ascended to the throne when he was only 9 years old after his father passed away young.
+Wanli Emperor ascended to the throne when he was only nine years old after his father passed away young.

-Zhang Juzheng, one of the greatest prime ministers and reformers in the ancient history of China, implemented a series of successful reforms that flourished the empire and brought the last Great Reign of the Ming Dynasty.
+Zhang Juzheng, one of the most extraordinary prime ministers and reformers in ancient China, implemented a series of successful reforms that flourished the empire and brought about the last Great Reign of the Ming Dynasty.

 Porcelain Produced During Wanli Emperor's Reign with "Longevity" Characters — National Museum of China

-Empress Dowager Li and remarkable minister Zhang Juzheng, who had a romantic relationship in some gossip, were both quite strict with Wanli Emperor.
+Empress Dowager Li and remarkable minister Zhang Juzheng, who had a romantic relationship in some gossip, were quite strict with Wanli Emperor.